sybrew/the-seo-framework/readme.txt

 TODO regression: the "popular categories" are no longer listened for changes.
 	-> This is caused by jQuery being dumb with events.

+TODO the locale on the frontend is now loaded "just in time."

 Punt:
 - remove jQuery dependencies in UI?